 4. Select Save.

 You can update an existing cluster key at any time.
-Redis Enterprise checks the validay of it in terms of:
+Redis Enterprise checks its validity for the following:

-If saving a new cluster key fails, the operation returns an error including failure reason.
+If saving a new cluster key fails, the operation returns an error with the failure's cause.
 In this case, the existing key stays in effect.

 Expired cluster license